AlCalzone/ioBroker.zwave2/README.md

 	Placeholder for next versions:
 	### __WORK IN PROGRESS__
 -->
+### __WORK IN PROGRESS__
+Updated `zwave-js` to `10.5.4`.
+This includes the following changes:
+* Fixed a memory leak caused by a dependency
+* Fixed an issue where multiple re-interview tasks for sleeping nodes could be queued and would be executed in parallel
+* Fixed an issue where firmware updates could use a too large fragment size after upgrading to v10, causing the update to fail
+* Several improvements related to `Security S2`
+* New and updated configuration files, see [Z-Wave JS releases](https://github.com/zwave-js/node-zwave-js/releases) for details

 ### 3.0.4 (2022-09-21)
 Updated `zwave-js` to `10.2.0`.
 This includes the following changes:
 * Fixed an issue where the possible states for `Notification` values could be incomplete